All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 Because correspondence—the moment when structure and meaning align—

-is not in the data.
+It does not exist in the data.

-This prologue marks a threshold:
+This prologue marks a threshold.

 and subjective recognition begins.

-A limit that AI can cross in output,
+AI can cross this line in output.

-but not in explanation
+But not in explanation.

-🔍 Chapter 1: The Observable and the Meaningful
+Chapter 1: The Observable and the Meaningful

 These are observable.